akvo/akvo-product-design/RSR/Features/41-Print-as-PDF/FunctionalDesign/41-Print-as-PDF.md

 ## Initial features
 #### Scenarios
-Provide a complete project overview as a PDF file containing all information about a project.
+- Provide a complete project overview as a PDF file containing all information about a project.
-Provide a simple project view with just the basic information on a project.
+- Provide a simple project view with just the basic information on a project.
-Provide an update export containing all the project updates for a project.
+- Provide an update export containing all the project updates for a project.
-Provide a filtered project update export containing all updates posted within 2 given dates.
+- Provide a filtered project update export containing all updates posted within 2 given dates.

 #### High Level Requirements
-Provide pdf files that collect colours and fonts from the Akvo Pages custom CSS.
+- Provide pdf files that collect colours and fonts from the Akvo Pages custom CSS.
-Place a timestamp on the exorted pdf informing the date and time that the information is captured.
+- Place a timestamp on the exorted pdf informing the date and time that the information is captured.
-Provide live URLs on the export to allow users to click through to the live content.
+- Provide live URLs on the export to allow users to click through to the live content.
-Ensure the Powered by Akvo logo is present on the final PDF.
+- Ensure the Powered by Akvo logo is present on the final PDF.

 ## Non Goals
 Only information included within the project content stored in RSR should be included within the exported pdf.

 ## User Experience
 GIVEN a user viewing a project
 WHEN the user selects to print as PDF
-THEN they are provided with a selection of options to choose from.
+THEN they are provided with a selection of options to choose from

 #### Complete Project
 GIVEN a user printing as PDF
 WHEN they select a complete export
 THEN all project content, updates and related information is included

 #### Simple Project
 GIVEN a user printing as PDF
 WHEN they select a simple project
 THEN just the project summary and high level information is included

 #### Project Updates
 GIVEN a user printing as PDF
 WHEN they select project updates
 THEN the project title and all the project updates are included

 #### Filtered Project Update
 GIVEN a user printing as PDF
 WHEN they select filtered project updates
 THEN they are required to enter a from and to date

 GIVEN a user printing filtered project updates
 WHEN they enter a from and to date
 THEN the project title and all updates that are posted within the 2 dates are included